kyroos/CCC2024_Room_Planner/README.md

 return best
 ```

 That's it!
-Realy, the algorithm is complete.
+Really, the algorithm is complete.
 Now it's all about improving the runtime to make it faster.
 Right now, it’s far too slow, and we need to push its performance to the next level!
 Let’s get started.
 Look, it’s easy!

 ### II) Smart Memory - Dynamic Programming using memoization